Payment Services Agreement

 This addendum shall survive the termination of the agreement between TPS and ODFI.
 Notwithstanding anything to the contrary elsewhere in the Agreement between TPS and Merchant, ODFI shall be considered an intended beneficiary of this Acknowledgment and is entitled to enforce its terms.
 This Acknowledgment is agreed to in consideration of ODFI’s agreement to serve as ODFI.
 Merchant waives notice of the ODFI’s acceptance of this Acknowledgment.

-Notice with Respect to Non-Consumer ACH Wholesale Credit Transactions and UCC Article 4A (1) Merchant Entries may be transmitted through the Automated Clearing House; (2) The rights and obligations of the Originator with respect to such payments shall be construed in accordance with and governed by the laws of the State of Nebraska, unless it has been otherwise agreed that the law of some other state shall govern; (3) Credit given by a Receiving Depository Financial Institution (RDFI) with respect to an Automated Clearing House (ACH) credit entry is provisional until the RDFI receives final settlement for such entry through a Federal Reserve Bank or as otherwise provided for under Article 4A; and (4) If a RDFI does not receive such final settlement or payment, you are hereby notified and agree that the RDFI is entitled to a refund from the Receiver the amount of the credit to the Receiver’s account, and the party making payment via such entry (i.e. the originator of the entry) shall not be deemed to have paid the amount of such entry.
+Notice with Respect to Non-Consumer ACH Wholesale Credit Transactions and UCC Article 4A (1) Merchant Entries may be transmitted through the Automated Clearing House; (2) The rights and obligations of the Originator with respect to such payments shall be construed in accordance with and governed by the laws of the State of Florida unless it has been otherwise agreed that the law of some other state shall govern; (3) Credit given by a Receiving Depository Financial Institution (RDFI) with respect to an Automated Clearing House (ACH) credit entry is provisional until the RDFI receives final settlement for such entry through a Federal Reserve Bank or as otherwise provided for under Article 4A; and (4) If a RDFI does not receive such final settlement or payment, you are hereby notified and agree that the RDFI is entitled to a refund from the Receiver the amount of the credit to the Receiver’s account, and the party making payment via such entry (i.e. the originator of the entry) shall not be deemed to have paid the amount of such entry.